alexbk64/numerical-methods/README.md

 <h4>Value at Risk of an option</h4>
 <ul>
   <li><a href=insert_here>Plain Vanilla European call option:</a> </br>
     <i>Note: Option prices are calculated via Black-Scholes model.
-Run <code>main.m</code> to initialise all variables and compute all of the below.
+Run <a href=https://github.com/alexbk64/numerical-methods/blob/master/risk_analysis/VaR/plain_vanilla_call/main.m><code>main.m</code></a> to initialise all variables and compute all of the below.
 Sets the confidence parameter to 99% by default. </i></br>
     <b>Closed-form solutions:</b>
     <ul>
-      <li><a href=insert_here>Exact:</a> uses a closed-form solution to compute the exact VaR of a plain vanilla call option at a given confidence level for varying time-horizons.
+      <li><a href=https://github.com/alexbk64/numerical-methods/blob/master/risk_analysis/VaR/plain_vanilla_call/getExactVar.m>Exact:</a> uses a closed-form solution to compute the exact VaR of a plain vanilla call option at a given confidence level for varying time-horizons.
       </li>
-      <li><a href=insert_here>Delta approximation:</a> uses a closed-form solution to compute the VaR of a plain vanilla call option at a given confidence level for varying time-horizons, via delta approximation.
+      <li><a href=https://github.com/alexbk64/numerical-methods/blob/master/risk_analysis/VaR/plain_vanilla_call/getExactDelta.m>Delta approximation:</a> uses a closed-form solution to compute the VaR of a plain vanilla call option at a given confidence level for varying time-horizons, via delta approximation.
 Uses a first-order Taylor series approximation, with the inclusion of an additional theta term to capture the effect of time on the value of the option.
       </li>
-      <li><a href=insert_here>Delta-gamma approximation:</a> uses a closed-form solution to compute the VaR of a plain vanilla call option at a given confidence level for varying time-horizons, via delta-gamma approximation.
+      <li><a href=https://github.com/alexbk64/numerical-methods/blob/master/risk_analysis/VaR/plain_vanilla_call/getExactDeltaGamma.m>Delta-gamma approximation:</a> uses a closed-form solution to compute the VaR of a plain vanilla call option at a given confidence level for varying time-horizons, via delta-gamma approximation.
 Uses a second-order Taylor series approximation, with the inclusion of an additional theta term to capture the effect of time on the value of the option.
       </li>
     </ul>
     <b>Monte Carlo estimations:</b>
     <ul>
       <li>
-        <a href=insert_here>Delta approximation:</a> uses (crude) Monte Carlo simulations to build the P&L distribution of a plain vanilla call option, via delta approximation.
+        <a href=https://github.com/alexbk64/numerical-methods/blob/master/risk_analysis/VaR/plain_vanilla_call/getMCDelta.m>Delta approximation:</a> uses (crude) Monte Carlo simulations to build the P&L distribution of a plain vanilla call option, via delta approximation.
 VaR at a given confidence level is computed by finding the appropriate quantile of the simulated distribution.
       </li>
       <li>
-        <a href=insert_here>Delta-gamma approximation:</a> uses (crude) Monte Carlo simulations to build the P&L distribution of a plain vanilla call option, via delta-gamma approximation.
+        <a href=https://github.com/alexbk64/numerical-methods/blob/master/risk_analysis/VaR/plain_vanilla_call/getMCDeltaGamma.m>Delta-gamma approximation:</a> uses (crude) Monte Carlo simulations to build the P&L distribution of a plain vanilla call option, via delta-gamma approximation.
 VaR at a given confidence level is computed by finding the appropriate quantile of the simulated distribution.
       </li>
-      <li><a href=insert_here>Full revaluation:</a> uses (crude) Monte Carlo simulations to build the P&L distribution of a plain vanilla call option, via full-revaluation.
+      <li><a href=https://github.com/alexbk64/numerical-methods/blob/master/risk_analysis/VaR/plain_vanilla_call/getMCReval.m>Full revaluation:</a> uses (crude) Monte Carlo simulations to build the P&L distribution of a plain vanilla call option, via full-revaluation.
 That is, the option is revaluated via the BS model for each simulated scenario.
 VaR at a given confidence level is computed by finding the appropriate quantile of the simulated distribution.
       </li>
     </ul>
   </li>